Summer's here – which means more sun, surf and swimming. Your local aquatic centre can get more crowded than the shops during Boxing Day sales.

 - wash their hands thoroughly with soap and running water after changing a child’s nappy

 Contact your GP if you are concerned about any symptoms.
-If they're not available, call healthdirect on 1800 022 222 to speak with a registered nurse.
+If they're not available, call healthdirect on 1800 022 222 to speak with a registered nurse (known as NURSE-ON-CALL in Victoria).

 Want more like this?